CamNorman/Train_Practice/README.md

-Packages used: Datetime, Traintest, Simple Imputer
+Packages used: Datetime, Traintest, Simple Imputer.
+This model practices using various different batch sizes,